 And some of us already consume a lot of vitamin A in our diets, from foods like sweet potatoes, carrots, and green leafy vegetables.
 Adding cod liver oil can lead to excess vitamin A in the body.

 One example of the risks associated with cod liver oil is related to bone health.
-While the vitamin D in cod liver oil can benefit bones tremendously, vitamin A can actually harm your bones.
+While the vitamin D in cod liver oil benefits bones tremendously, vitamin A can actually harm your bones.
 In fact, in one study, women who took cod liver oil as children were 2.3 times more likely to have low bone mineral density than women who didn’t take cod liver oil – an effect the researchers attribute to vitamin A.

 Another cod liver oil benefit is that it can also help asthma, but too much of it can make it worse.
 Studies show that occasional use of cod liver oil leads to improved asthma symptoms, but people who take the most cod liver oil, as well as those who take the least, can experience worsened asthma.[9,12]

 Choosing cod liver oil